nathipg/typescript-udemy/README.md

 When a class inherits properties and methods from another class, being able to add new ones or overwrite existing ones

-Uses "extends" key word, it is only possible to inherit from one class
+Uses "extends" key word, it is only possible to inherit from one class but a interface can inherit from multiple interfaces

 ### Abstract Classes